CartaHealthcare/tech-assessment-1/README.md

 reasoning behind your choices and how you communicate them.
 We will review and discuss your results together over a video call, so be prepared to explain and justify your decisions.

+## Submission Instructions
+When you have completed the assessment, please submit your work as a **public GitHub repository**.

+* Ensure the repository includes all source code, supporting files, and this README.
+* **DO NOT** submit a pull request to the company’s repositories.
+* Provide the link to your public repository to your recruiter or hiring contact.